DwarfSun/svg-to-png/README.md

  ------------- | ---
- --input, -i   | Path to the .svg file, or a folder containing .svg files. <br> Defaults to ./ --output, -o  | Folder to output the .png file(s). <br> Defaults to ./output-png/ --color, -c   | Color to use for 'currentColor' in the SVG.
-Can be a named color like 'white' or a hex value like '#FFFFFF'. <br> Defaults to 'black'
+ --input, -i   | Path to the .svg file, or a folder containing .svg files. <br> Defaults to ./ --output, -o  | Folder to output the .png file(s). <br> Defaults to ./output-png/ --color, -c   | Color to use for 'currentColor' in the SVG. <br> Can be a named color like 'white' or a hex value like '#FFFFFF'. <br> Defaults to 'black'
- --scale, -s   | Scale factor for the output PNG.
-Use values greater than 1 for larger images, less than 1 for smaller. <br> Defaults to 1.0
+ --scale, -s   | Scale factor for the output PNG. <br> Use values greater than 1 for larger images, less than 1 for smaller. <br> Defaults to 1.0
  --help, -h    | Displays instructions on how the app works

 Usage: